Cynthia Olavarría: Television

 In 2007, Univision recruited her to become the official Runway Coach of the hit reality show Nuestra Belleza Latina which airs on the Univision network.
 There she held an active role in this position for three years total (2007–2010) while also doing work for other Univision sister networks.
-In February 2010 she moved on to work for Galavision as a news correspondent and co-host of Acceso Maximo.
+In February 2010 she moved on to work for Galavision UniMás, as a news correspondent and co-host of Acceso Maximo.

 Cynthia also worked for Univision's rival network Telemundo as the host of Decisiones Puerto Rico, the Puerto Rican adaptation of the Telemundo's series Decisiones.
 In 2008, she also hosted a Miss Universe special titled “Intimamente con Miss Universo” for Telemundo.
-The one-hour show follows the steps of Miss Universe 2008, Dayana Mendoza, after winning the title.
+The one-hour show follows the steps of Miss Universe 2008, after winning the title.

 In 2007 and 2008, she joined Mexican singer and actor Fernando Allende to host the Miss World Puerto Rico pageant.

-Recently she was also the temporary host of Telemundo's Al Rojo Vivo in November 2010 while she filmed the telenovela Alguien Te Mira.
-She also starred Mi Corazón Insiste… en Lola Volcán with Carmen Villalobos, Jencarlos Canela, Carlos Ferro, and Ana Layesksa where she plays Sofia Palacio.
+She was also the temporary host of Telemundo's Acceso Total in November 2010 while she filmed the telenovela Alguien Te Mira.
+She also starred Mi Corazón Insiste… en Lola Volcán with Carmen Villalobos, Jencarlos Canela, Carlos Ferro, and Ana Layevska where she plays Sofia Palacios.

+In 2011 she hosted "Camino a la Corona" the Miss Universe Gala Pre Show in Brazil.

 In 2012 she participated in Telemundo's El Rostro de la Venganza, with Elizabeth Gutiérrez, David Chocarro, Maritza Rodríguez and Saúl Lisazo; for which she won "Mejor Actriz de Reparto" (Best Supporting Actress) at Premios Tu Mundo.

+In 2013 she became the official host of A & E Network for an exclusive coverage of "Festival Viña Del Mar" in Chile.
+Olavarria had one on one interviews with Ricky Martin, Jesse & Joy, Melendi and Carlos Vives.

-Early in 2014 it was announced that Cynthia will be starring in Top Chef Estrallas, a Latin American version of the reality cooking television show Top Chef that will air on Telemundo with stars competing for their choice of charity.
+Early in 2013 it was announced that Cynthia will be starring in Top Chef Estrellas, a Latin American version of the reality cooking television show Top Chef that will air Telemundo with stars competing for their choice of charity.

+From 2016-2018 Olavarria moved to LA, to work on a Reality Show, empowering woman to become the best version of themselves.
+It aired on Azteca America.

+In 2019 she joined ABC Puerto Rico to host "Primetime", a variety and entertainment daily show.
+In 2020 she was the Fashion Reporter for ABC Puerto Rico's Oscars Ceremony.

+In 2021 she was invited by Telemundo Network to be a part of "Las Nuestras", a TV show to discuss several topics related beauty pageants, alongside Lupita Jones, Dayanara Torres, Estefanía Fernández, journalist Luis Alfonso Borrego Univision and actress Aylin Mujica Telemundo.